jennybc/scary-excel-stories/README.md

 > But it’s worse than that.
 Excel can actually change the format of the dates in a non-Excel file (e.g. CSV file) without your permission.

 She then outlines a workflow in which examining a csv file with Excel resulted in date mangling in the csv (e.g., changed from "2016-05-03" to "5/3/16").
 Even though user never allowed Excel to save the file.
-From Twitter replies and comments, I see some others could reproduce this, though I could not.
-Maybe it's a Windows phenomenon?
-Stephen Heard confirmed it using Windows 7 and Excel 2010.
+From Twitter replies and comments, I see some others could reproduce this.
+Between Stephen Heard and Margaret, it's confirmed for Excel 2010 and 2013 on Windows 7.

 ### Can't read a csv when first two characters are "ID"